GIBGames/VRpg/README.md

 This package includes an example scene.
 Copy the contents of that scene into your scene if desired.
 For best results, unpack the VRpg prefab.

+## In development

+A character sheet system!
+I have already built a version for BNS vampire (for Dark Skylines) and one for 5e D&D. I am now in the process of cleaning it up and will be adding it shortly.

 ## Contributing
 Open to pull requests!